Dick Hallorann: In film and television

-The Shining
+The Shining film

 Hallorann was portrayed by musician Scatman Crothers in Stanley Kubrick's 1980 film adaptation.
 While the film departs from King's novel in many ways (much to King's chagrin), one of the most notable changes is Hallorann's death.
 In King's novel, Hallorann survives Jack's rampage.
 However in the film, Hallorann arrives at the Overlook Hotel after sensing that Danny and Wendy are in danger.
 Jack subsequently strikes Hallorann in the chest with an axe, killing him.
 His body is then discovered by Wendy when the Overlook attempts to trick her.

 Crothers, who stated that he had wanted to play the role of Hallorann before the film had even started production, had a difficult time filming with Kubrick, who had a reputation for repeating takes multiple times in order to get the perfect shot.
 For example, Kubrick shot 148 takes of the scene in which Hallorann explains The Shining ability to Danny, at the end of which Crothers burst into tears.
 The shot of Hallorann in a state of shock and horror after being contacted by Danny while staying in Miami also took another 60 takes, which again proved strenuous to Crothers.

-The Shining
+The Shining miniseries

 In King's 1997 miniseries adaptation of the novel directed by Mick Garris, Hallorann is portrayed by Melvin Van Peebles.
-In this interpretation, Jack attacks Hallorann with a croquet mallet rather than an axe, and Hallorann survives the encounter, as in the novel.
+In this interpretation, Jack attacks Hallorann with a croquet mallet once he arrives at the hotel, and Hallorann survives the encounter, as in the novel.
 While the miniseries itself earned mixed reviews, Van Peebles' performance as Hallorann was critically acclaimed.

 Doctor Sleep

+Hallorann was portrayed by Carl Lumbly in the 2019 film adaptation which maintains continuity with Stanley Kubrick's The Shining 1980 film adaptation.
 Similarly to the novel, Hallorann's ghost instructs Dan to use "lockboxes" to lock away the bad apparitions.
 Hallorann's spirit later appears again to instruct Dan to protect Abra.

 It: Welcome to Derry

-Hallorann is portrayed by Chris Chalk in the prequel series.
+Hallorann was portrayed by Chris Chalk in the prequel series set years before Stanley Kubrick's The Shining 1980 film adaptation.
 Once Air Force and Korean War veterans Captain Pauly Russo and Major Leroy Hanlon get off a plane at the Derry Air Force Base.
 Hallorann drives the two and Colonel Fuller to meet with General Shaw, where Leroy is assigned to pilot a B-52, although he experiences racial discrimination from Masters, one of his airmen.
 After Shaw deescalates the situation, he orders Hallorann to drive him to Q airmen, not without staring down Leroy before he drives off.
 Hallorann is one of the only enlisted Airmen on the base who is afforded special privileges due to his importance in tracking Pennywise for the military.

+After Pennywise is sealed at the end of the season, Hallorann bids goodbye to Leroy and says the voices in his head have gone quiet, before revealing that he is taking an offer to work as a chef in a hotel in London.